-- All managers receive appropriate safeguarding and child protection training (including online) at induction. - There is a whole setting approach to Safeguarding and the setting fully contributes to inter-agency working in line with Working Together to Safeguard Children 2023 guidance. - The setting has effective Safeguarding policies and procedures including a Safeguarding and Child Protection Policy, a Staffing Policy, Code of Conduct, and a Behaviour Management Policy.
-This ensures appropriate action is taken in a timely manner to safeguard and promote children's welfare. - That the setting has clear expectations of all staff regarding sexual harassment, online sexual abuse, and sexual violence (including sexualised language).
-This is unacceptable, see code of conduct. - They have appropriate knowledge of KCSIE 2022 part 5. - That all children are supported to report concerns about harmful sexual behaviour freely.
-That concerns are taken seriously and delt with swiftly and appropriately, and children are confident that this is the case. - Comprehensive records of all allegations are kept. - The setting operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training.
+- All managers receive appropriate safeguarding and child protection training (including online safety) training at induction. - There is a whole setting approach to Safeguarding and the setting fully contributes to inter-agency working in line with Working Together to Safeguard Children 2024 guidance. - The setting has an effective Safeguarding and Child Protection Policy, a Staffing Policy, Code of Conduct and a Behaviour management Policy to ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare. - That the setting has appropriate policies in place that make it clear that sexual harassment, online sexual abuse and sexual violence (including sexualised language) is unacceptable, with appropriate sanctions and support in place. - That the setting's staff have appropriate knowledge of KCSIE (part 5) - That all children are supported to report concerns about harmful sexual behaviour freely.
+That concerns are taken seriously and dealt with swiftly and appropriately, and children are confident that this is case.
+Comprehensive records of all allegations are kept. - Ensure recruitment, selection and induction follow safer recruitment practice including all appropriate checks.